tomasmark79/MarkWareVCMake/README.md

 To safely use this template, you need to have at least intermediate knowledge in software development and be familiar with the technologies that the template uses.

-Uvedení multiplatformní projektové šablony pro moderní vývoj v C++ přímo od autora v češtině.
+Introducing a multiplatform project template for modern development in C++ directly from the author in Czech with English subtitles (YouTube transcrypt).
-https://www.youtube.com/watch?v=navvW4vSeaw
+Uvedení multiplatformní projektové šablony pro moderní vývoj v C++ přímo od autora v češtině. https://www.youtube.com/watch?v=navvW4vSeaw

 ### Key Features